-The NCC w/ local safety officers / supervisors shall create and maintain records for the workplace violence program under the coordination of the WVPP administrator.
+The Northern California Conference of Seventh-day Adventists and local Safety Officers\ shall create and maintain records for the workplace violence program under the coordination of the WVPP administrator.
 Written records will be maintained on file and shall be available to management, employees, authorized employee representatives and representatives of Cal-OSHA at all times.